Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement is true regarding AWS pricing?
 (Choose TWO)

-- [x] With the AWS pay-as-you-go pricing model, youdonothaveto pay any upfront fee.
+- [x] With the AWS pay-as-you-go pricing model, you don't have to pay any upfront fee.
 - [ ] You have no responsibility for third-party software license costs.
 - [x] You only pay for the individual services that you need with no long-term contracts.
 - [ ] For some services, you have to pay a startup fee in order to get the service running.